-- 294 These Integrity Checkers are used for preventing noise and laser from causing undefined or unpredictable behavior of the chip. - 295 TOE's filters and integrity checkers are implemented by the hardware.
+- 288 These Integrity Checkers are used for preventing abnormal environment conditions from causing undefined or unpredictable behaviour of the chip. - 289 TOE's filters and integrity checkers are implemented by the hardware.
 The filtering cannot be affected or bypassed by Smartcard Embedded Software.
 The reaction to the detection can be configured by the software.
-The influence on security and the way how to configure it is described in details in the S3NSEN4/S3NSEN3 User's Manual.
+The influence on security and the way how to configure it is described in details in the S3NSN4V User's Manual.
 Therefore, FRU\FLT.2 is implemented by TOE.
-Refer to the table 9 for the filters specification.